 Our mission is to deliver a highly effective national organ and tissue donation system with the support of Australian governments, the clinical profession and the community.

 This is being achieved by implementing the following COAG endorsed measures of the National Reform Agenda:

-- A nationally coordinated approach and system for organ and tissue donation - the DonateLife Network.
-At the end of December 2010, the DonateLife Network comprised 234 staff, including 162 clinical specialists of organ and tissue donation in 77 hospitals across Australia and 72 staff in eight specialist organ and tissue donation agencies.
+- A nationally coordinated approach and system for organ and tissue donation.
+The DonateLife Network comprises DonateLife staff in 73 hospitals across Australia and in eight specialist organ and tissue donation agencies.